Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

   + Click the [APPLY] button to apply the changes.

-3. If desired add a filter to the product list by following the steps below:
+3. If desired, add a filter to the product list by following the steps below:
   + Click the [ ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)] button.
   + Click the *Column* drop-down list and select a column to which you want to add a filter.
   + Click the *Relation* drop-down list and select a filter relation.
 Depending on the selected column, the filter relations vary.